Dundas Shire Events Calendar

 Dundas Coach Road Heritage Trail

-Discover more of this fascinating region by taking the Dundas Coach Road Heritage Trail through to the old Dundas Townsite, 550 million year old Dundas Rocks and the Lone Grave.
-Maps of the original Cobb & Co trail are available at Norseman Tourist Information Centre or via this link .
+Discover more of this fascinating region by taking the Heritage Trail through to the old Dundas Townsite, 550 million year old Dundas Rocks and the Lone Grave.
+Maps of the trail are available at Woodlands Centre (Prinsep St) or via this link.

-Take a bush walk to see the ancient rock formations and the remains of the old ghost town.
-Look for the plaque showing where the original settlement of Dundas stood.
-A picnic and BBQ area is set amongst shady trees.
-Continue along the walk trail to the end of Lake Dundas where the lone grave of a seven month old baby can be found.
-The grave belongs to Stanley Whitehead who died in 1897.
-The timber headstone and guard rails cut out of bush timber stand as the only proof that the site was once inhabited.
-When in season you will be able to explore the stunning wildflower display.
+Take a bush walk to see the ancient rock formations and look for the plaque showing where the original settlement of Dundas stood.
+A picnic/ BBQ area is set amongst shady trees.
+Continue along the trail to Lake Dundas to the lone grave of Stanley Whitehead (7mths) d.
+1897.
+The (replica) timber headstone and guard rails cut out of bush timber stand as the only proof that the site was once inhabited.
+The original headstone can be seen at the Norseman Historical Museum.

 Beacon Hill Lookout